-For now, this remains as a possibility for the future.
-Construction and urbanization is still prevalent in the ever developing state.
-The World Cities Report of 2016 reveals that the urbanization in Kerala has seen a huge shift in just over two decades, and it predicts that it will continue over the next decade.
+For now, a complete independence from remittances is a distant possibility that will require a lot of time and effort.
+Construction and urbanization is still prevalent in the ever-developing state.
+The World Cities Report of 2016 reveals that urbanization in Kerala has resulted in a huge shift in but two decades that’s predicted to continue over the next decade.

-The knowledge that the economies of entire regions in one country is able to sustain itself through the economy of another country, is a strange and visually demonstrative example of wealth distribution and how it manifests itself globally.
-Kerala is a good place to look at, to understand what the future of such relationships could hold, if the conditions change.
+When the economies of entire regions of one country are sustained through the economy of another country, it’s a strange, demonstrative example of how wealth distribution manifests itself globally.
+Kerala is a good place to examine and understand what the future of such relationships hold if only the conditions change.